Online Lesson Tips

-These Skype lesson tips are to help you get the most out of your online harp lessons.
+These online lesson tips are to help you get the most out of your online harp lessons.

 Skype, Zoom, and other online conferencing technology is a wonderful tool and offers new and seasoned harpers in far-flung areas of the world a great opportunity they wouldn’t otherwise find.
 Are you ready for twenty-first century harp lessons?

-How to Get the Most Out of Skype Harp Lessons
+How to Get the Most Out of Online Harp Lessons

-Here are some general tips for Skype harp lessons (or any lessons via video conferencing software).
+Here are some general tips for Zoom harp lessons (or any lessons via video conferencing software).

 1. Make sure you have good light around you and the harp, so the teacher gets a clear picture.
 Usually, I ask the student to sit so I am looking at his or her right side, just as at a “real world” lesson, but it’s helpful to have enough space to sometimes change that.